SAVANNAH-INFORMATICS/PhotoHub/README.md

 Album-list: Lists the available albums.
 Album-detail: User can view album details.

+## Dashboard Module
+Has four main components: About, Home, Contact and landing page

 ## Photo Module:
 Has two major components, photo-list and photo-detail.
 Photo-list: Lists the available photo.